pingcap/blog/how-tidb-powers-real-time-analytics-for-a-streaming-media-giant.md

 ## How does TiDB stand out?

-Now that we understand the bottlenecks of traditional Lambda and Kappa architectures, let’s see TiDB’s data architecture and its strengths.
+Now that we understand the bottlenecks of traditional Lambda and Kappa architectures, let's see TiDB's data architecture and its strengths.

 TiDB uses a [Delta architecture](https://www.thedigitaltalk.com/blog/2019-9-introduction-to-delta-architecture/) to process massive real-time data.
 The Delta architecture can be seen as a further evolution of the Lambda and Kappa architectures, which processes data continuously and incrementally without having to choose between batching and streaming.
 This new architecture: